 Maria Brooks Apprentice of the Year 2015-16

-Maria, 28, has been an Engineering apprentice with us for over 2 years and has a deep curiosity about how engines were built, operated and controlled.
+Maria, 28, was an Engineering apprentice with us for over 2 years and had a deep curiosity about how engines were built, operated and controlled.

 It’s this passion for learning that led her to become the first female adult apprentice taken on at Ford’s Bridgend plant.
 Maria is already an honours graduate in Forensic Chemistry, provided by Bridgend College, and has gone from strength to strength which is a great example of how apprenticeships programmes can help you succeed.